 Level 4 – BG3 Karlach Build

-As with all other classes in Baldur’s Gate 3, at Level 4 it’s time to choose a Feat for the Karlach Build.
+At Level 4, it’s time to choose a Feat for the Karlach Build.

 Feats are extra passive buffs for your character, which can help to make your build more defined or simply push up your Ability Stats.

-Here we’ll be going with the Ability Improvement Feat, which gives you 2 extra points to distribute between your Abilities.
-We recommend putting both of the points into StrengthThis should give you 19 Strength in total, improving your weapon Attack Rolls.
+Here we’ll go with the Ability Improvement Feat, which gives you 2 extra points to distribute between your Abilities.
+We recommend putting both of the points into StrengthThis should give you 18 Strength in total, improving your weapon Attack Rolls.

 There’s not much else to say here.
-The Berserker gains nothing else at Level 4 besides standard stuff like an increase in HP.
+Karlach gains nothing else at Level 4 besides standard stuff, like an increase in HP.

 Level 5 – BG3 Karlach Build

-At Level 5 our BG3 Karlach Build gets another huge step up in terms of how powerful it is.
+At Level 5, Karlach gets another huge step up in terms of how powerful she is.
 While there aren’t any options to choose from at this level, you do gain a bunch of new abilities that ramp up your power:

 You will now get a +3 bonus to Skills you are Proficient at, rather than +2.
 Not huge, but a nice all-around buff.

-As another added bonus, you also gain an extra 1.5 metres per turn of Movement Speed.
+As another bonus, you also gain an extra 1.5 metres per turn of Movement Speed.

 Level 6 – BG3 Karlach Build